aaronottinger/hott.github.io/README.md

 ## Who was Aldus Manutius?
 ^^^I'm using markdown language instead of HTML to make headers, manipulate texts, and add images.
-Go to [Link](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) for help with markdown (md) language.
+Go to [this GitHub link](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) for help with markdown (md) language.

 Here, I'm going to write a very short bio about Aldus Manutius.